 Sun, Snow & Statutes: Comparing Condo Obligations from Florida to Ontario

-Why don’t all expenses over $10,000 need an owner vote?
+Why don’t all expenses over $10,000 require an owner vote?

 Moderator